Mary Hanford Ford: 1895 – A powerful year

 February continued the pace.
 She began a series before the new Chicago Culture Club at the Church of the Epiphany (Chicago), and less than a week later gave a talk on Hamlet, and then another for a benefit dinner.
 A few days later she gave a talk for the Menoken Club.
 She ended the Arché club series with a talk on "Degas, Raffaelli, and their theories".
 There was an individual talk on March 10 on The Tempest, followed by a "salon day" for the Arché club.
 Then she announced another series of lectures and continued the individual talks.
 The first series of talks during some recitals at individual's homes on Beethoven, Wagner, and Schumann each a week apart in what is now the Prairie Avenue District.
 Meanwhile, she gave a talk on "Shakespeare's women" at the new YWCA in what is now the Historic Michigan Boulevard District, Then she lectured on the subject of "American Colonists".
 A week later she was talking for the Arché club.
 The last few days of March she addressed and reviewed Chicago artists, in which she was quoted extensively for in a column in The Inter Ocean newspaper of Chicago.
 Papers also noted that by April the talks had outgrown the space of rooms in churches.
 Nevertheless, benefits were still held in churches, such as for the YWCA with a talk about John Ruskin, also a Spiritualist.
 Another publicized talk at a home was on "French Women of the Salon".
 She made a trip outside Chicago to Sterling, IL for a talk the next day.
-But she was back in time to give a talk in a week, and in a few days was giving a new talk entitled "Nibelungen Lied".
+But she was back in time to give a talk in a week, and in a few days was giving a new talk entitled "Nibelungen Lied(sic)".
 In May she gave two lectures.
 A repeat of one of the recitals comes in early June, held at the Hotel Windermere (Chicago).
 In a new turn of events, Ford challenged the Inter Ocean art critic on the virtues of impressionism - the critic opens with a line from Ford's letter to her "After having told the world what you see in Manet's pictures, don't you think you should do the graceful thing and tell what the artist sees?".
 Together they reviewed an exhibition, out of which the critic concedes "... and truth to tell (Manet's defender) took home the palm."

 In August, Ford presented on Wagner's trilogy at Green Acre, in Eliot, Maine.
 This was an early link in events that would become important for Ford in 1901.